ItalyPaleAle/WithBlueInk/content/posts/2026-01-20-notes-on-designing-distributed-actor-framework/index.md

 ### Actor versioning and upgrades

 How do you roll out a new version of actor code without downtime?
-During a **rolling deployment**, some hosts run v1 and others run v2.
-An actor might be hibernated on a v1 host and later reactivated on a v2 host.
+During a rolling deployment, some hosts run v1 and others run v2.
+Or, an actor might be hibernated on a v1 host and later reactivated on a v2 host.

-If the new code expects a different state shape, say a field was renamed or a nested object was flattened, you need a **migration strategy**.
-Options include **lazy migration** (the actor transforms old state on activation), explicit migration scripts run during deployment, or **versioned state** with adapters that can read multiple formats.
+If the new code expects a different state shape, say a field was renamed or a nested object was flattened, you need a migration strategy.
+Options include _lazy migration_ (the actor transforms old state on activation), explicit migration scripts run during deployment, or _versioned state_ with adapters that can read multiple formats.

-Some frameworks support **"actor type versioning"** where v1 and v2 are treated as entirely different types.
+Some frameworks support **actor type versioning** where v1 and v2 are treated as entirely different types.
 This allows gradual migration but adds complexity to client code that needs to know which version to invoke.

 ### Observability

 When something goes wrong in a distributed actor system, you need visibility into what happened.
-This means **tracing**, **logging**, and **metrics**.
+This means tracing, logging, and metrics.

 **Distributed tracing** with OpenTelemetry integration is critical for debugging production issues.
 A single user request might touch dozens of actors across multiple hosts.
 Without tracing, correlating those interactions is nearly impossible.

-Logging should include **trace IDs** so you can connect log entries across actor invocations.
-This sounds obvious but is surprisingly often overlooked.
+**Logs** should include trace IDs too, so you can connect log entries across actor invocations.
+OpenTelemetry-enabled logging libraries can often do this automatically.

-Metrics should cover actor activation counts, invocation latency, queue depths, state sizes, and hibernation rates.
+Finally, **metrics** should cover actor activation counts, invocation latency, queue depths, state sizes, and hibernation rates.
 These help you understand system behavior and detect problems before they become outages.

 ### Garbage collection of actors

 What happens to actors that will never be invoked again?
 Consider a ShoppingCart actor for a session that was abandoned.
 The actor itself gets hibernated, but its persisted state sits in the database forever, consuming storage.

-Two approaches to **state cleanup**:
+Two approaches to state cleanup:

 - **Active cleanup via alarms**: Every time an actor is invoked, it sets or resets an alarm for some point in the future (say, 12 hours).
   If the actor isn't invoked again before the alarm fires, the alarm triggers and the actor deletes its own persisted state.
 This is a programming pattern; the framework doesn't need special support.